 The Emerging Technologies module makes extensive use of external speakers who are leading practitioners in their field.

 The Safety Management Practices module offers exposure to best industry practice and is one of a few MSc programmes to offer much required industrial training.

-- Entry may be possible with other qualifications provided there is evidence of relevant experience and ability to study at an advanced level.
+Entry may be possible with other qualifications provided there is evidence of relevant experience and ability to study at an advanced level.

 Pre-Masters preparation course

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at University of Strathclyde.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.